 Most people today are aware of Photoshop and its capabilities and I am often surprised what people ask me to Photoshop.
-I am surprised that people are aware Photoshop is capable of achieving anything your imagination can dream up.
-Along with people asking me to remove wrinkles, I have had people ask me to remove polka-dots on a polka-dot shirt, make their teeth straight, and take a smile from a particular photo and transplant it on another photo.
+I am surprised people are aware Photoshop is capable of achieving anything your imagination can dream up.
+I have people ask me to remove wrinkles, and I have had people ask me to remove polka-dots on a polka-dot shirt, or make their teeth straight, and take a smile from a particular photo and transplant it on another photo.
 Yes, these are questions I have received.
-I am always fascinated people would ask me to do this because it means they know it is possible.
-Yes, its possible.
-Literally Photoshop is limited to your imagination and the photo editors skill.
-However, the most common question is “Can you remove my wrinkles?”.
+I am always fascinated that people would ask me to do this because it means they know it is possible.
+Yes, it’s possible.
+Literally, Photoshop is limited to your imagination and the photo editor’s skill.
+However, the most common question is “Do headshots get retouched?
+Can you remove my wrinkles?”.

 remove_wrinkles_photoshop_headshot_photography_blog-1-2 remove_wrinkles_photoshop_headshot_photography_blog-1-3 remove_wrinkles_photoshop_headshot_photography_blog-1

 However, this question can make me feel sad.
 Wrinkles add so much character, they are a testament to the life you have lived.
-Generally women are asking this question, not men.
-Women, you are daughters, mothers, grandmothers, life long friends, wives, business owners and entrepreneurs, athletes, cancer survivors and trend setters .
+Generally, women are asking this question, not men.
+Women, you are daughters, mothers, grandmothers, lifelong friends, wives, business owners and entrepreneurs, athletes, cancer survivors and trendsetters.
 Your laugh lines show how much you enjoy life and your wrinkles how strong you have been in the hard times.
 Wrinkles are not something to hide, they are to be celebrated.
 I encourage you to be proud of who you are.
 The world needs you just the way you are, the world needs you to be a role model to the next generation.

 remove_wrinkles_photoshop_headshot_photography_blog-2-2 remove_wrinkles_photoshop_headshot_photography_blog-2 remove_wrinkles_photoshop_headshot_photography_blog-3